-- 16. Transfers of investments from one Franklin Templeton Mutual Fund scheme to another will be done in inconformity with as per Para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and Interscheme Transfer policy of FTMF - 17.
-No investment shall be made in - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets. - 18.
-Pending deployment of funds in securities in terms of investment objectives of the Scheme, the Mutual Fund can invest the funds of the scheme in short term deposits of scheduled commercial banks in line with Para 4.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024 as amended from time to time.
-The Scheme shall abide by the following guidelines for parking of funds in short term deposits: - Such short term deposits shall be held in the name of the scheme. - The scheme shall not park more than 15% of the net assets in Short term deposit(s) of all the scheduled commercial banks put together.
-However, such limit may be raised to 20% with prior approval of the Trustees.

-- Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the mutual fund in short term deposits. - The scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank, which has invested in the Scheme.
-The bank in which the scheme has short-term deposit shall not be permitted to invest in the said scheme until the scheme has short-term deposit with such bank. - AMC shall not charge any investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The aforesaid limits are not applicable to term deposits placed as margins for trading in cash and derivatives market.
+- aggregate inter-scheme investment made by all schemes under the management of Franklin Templeton Asset Management (India) Private Limited or in schemes under the management of any other AMC shall not exceed 5% of the net asset value of the mutual fund. - 12.
+Transfers of investments from one Franklin Templeton Mutual Fund scheme to another will be done in inconformity as per Para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and Interscheme Transfer policy of FTMF - 13.
+No investment shall be made in - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets. - 14.
+Pending deployment of funds in securities in terms of investment objectives of the Scheme, the Mutual Fund can invest the funds of the scheme in short term deposits of scheduled commercial banks Para 4.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
+The Scheme shall abide by the following guidelines for parking of funds in short term deposits: - "Short Term" for such parking of funds by mutual funds shall be treated as a period not exceeding 91 days. - Such short term deposits shall be held in the name of the scheme. - The scheme shall not park more than 15% of the net assets in Short term deposit(s) of all the scheduled commercial banks put together.
+However, such limit may be raised to 20% with prior approval of the Trustees. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the mutual fund in short term deposits. - The scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank, which has invested in the Scheme.
+The bank in which the scheme has short-term deposit shall not be permitted to invest in the said scheme until the scheme has short-term deposit with such bank. - AMC shall not charge any investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks.

+The aforesaid limits are not applicable to term deposits placed as margins for trading in cash and derivatives market.

-19. Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:
+15. Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:

-• Investment of the scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the Group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme:

-a) Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade.; and b) Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.
+- Investment of the scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the Group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a) Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade.; and b) Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.